sergdevguy/bootstrapGulp/readme.md

 For starting do:
 1. git clone "repository URL" - clone files from github.
 2. yarn install - install all packages.
+3. gulp - command for start tasks.
+Open in browser and etc.

 Template structure:
 1. *assets/build* - prodaction folder